CC-Hive/Main/CONTRIBUTING.md

 adapted from [this blog](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

 # General
+* The master branch should always build (even if it does nothing), if you are making a new feature then make it in a new branch.
+See the [GitHub Flow](https://guides.github.com/introduction/flow/) for more information.
 * Follow styling sheet (provisional below)
 * Comment your code in a way that LDoc can use (see below)
 * Too many comments are better than too few, if a comment is exstanious then I ( @Lupus590 ) will remove it.
 I can't add comments for you though.